A picturesque list of the most romantic & most beautiful small towns in Europe

 Last, but certainly not least, I’ll share another secret gem with you.
 Lehde is a tiny museum village in the Spreewald forest in Germany.
 Instead of roads, the town is interconnected with water ways.
 Much like in Venice, you can go on boat tours and explore the adjacent national park.
 Read more about it here.

 Pheww!!
-So that was my list of the 20 most beautiful small towns in Europe.
-Having traveled through Europe almost all my life, I really have to stress this far fein a complete list.
+So that was my list of the 20, sorry 21 most beautiful small towns in Europe.
+Having traveled through Europe almost all my life, I really have to stress this far from a complete list, and my last item is a testament to it.
 In fact, compiling such a list really does injustice to all the lesser known, but equally beautiful villages and towns all around the continent.
+Don’t believe me?
+Here is a beautiful list with 17 utterly hidden gems in Europe.
 So, if you got any further suggestions, feel free to comment below and let me know your thoughts!

 Liked this article?
 Pin it to one of your Pinterest boards!